Owlstone

 Series B in 2022

-Peptilogics, Inc. is a biotechnology company based in West Mifflin, Pennsylvania, that focuses on developing novel peptide therapeutics to combat multidrug-resistant bacterial infections.
-Established in 2013, Peptilogics employs a unique computational platform that facilitates drug discovery by exploring new chemical design spaces and ensuring the biological viability and manufacturability of potential therapeutics.
-The company's lead candidate, PLG0206, is a broad-spectrum anti-infective peptide that has received FDA Orphan Drug Designation and Qualified Infectious Disease Product Designation, targeting prosthetic joint infections, which represent a significant unmet medical need.
-Peptilogics aims to provide effective solutions to address the challenges posed by resistant bacteria and biofilms, ultimately improving treatment outcomes for patients.
+Peptilogics, Inc. is a clinical-stage biotechnology company based in West Mifflin, Pennsylvania, founded in 2013.
+The company specializes in designing and developing novel peptide therapeutics aimed at addressing the urgent challenge of multidrug-resistant bacterial infections.
+Peptilogics utilizes a unique computational platform that enhances drug discovery by exploring new chemical design spaces while ensuring the biological viability and manufacturability of potential therapeutics.
+Their lead candidate, PLG0206, is a broad-spectrum anti-infective peptide that targets prosthetic joint infections and has received both FDA Orphan Drug Designation and Qualified Infectious Disease Product Designation.
+Through its innovative eCAP (engineered cationic antibiotic peptide) platform, Peptilogics aims to provide effective treatment options against resistant bacteria and biofilms, ultimately improving patient outcomes and affordability in healthcare.

 BiomX Inc. is a clinical-stage company based in Ness Ziona, Israel, focused on developing bacteriophage-based therapies aimed at treating and preventing diseases linked to microbiome imbalances.
 The company’s innovative approach targets harmful bacteria associated with various conditions, including skin issues and chronic diseases such as inflammatory bowel disease, colorectal cancer, and primary sclerosing cholangitis.
 Its lead product candidates include BX001, aimed at improving skin appearance, and BX002, a therapeutic phage for inflammatory bowel disease.
 Additional candidates such as BX003 and BX004 target bacteria associated with liver disorders and chronic pulmonary infections, respectively.
 BiomX collaborates with esteemed institutions, including the Weizmann Institute of Science and MIT, to leverage cutting-edge research in microbiome modulation.
 Founded in 2015, BiomX is dedicated to advancing microbiome therapeutics through its robust development pipeline.